amient/affinity/README.md

 could also be used as read replicas but this is currently not implemented.

 Sometimes it is necessary to use global state rather than partitioned Keyspace.
-In this case all gateways that hold reference to a global state see the same data.
-It is a useful concept, similar to broadcast variables in batch processors but because Affinity provides a read-write api on top of its stores, the global state consistency is not as strong as that of partitioned Keyspace because there is not a single actor guarding it.
+In this case all actors that hold a reference to a global state see the same data.
+It is a useful concept, similar to broadcast variables in batch processors and global tables in Kafka Streams.
+Global stores use single master for writes but all reads are local.
+That means that reads are not fully linearized but eventually consistent.

 # Configuration